kubedb/docs/docs/guides/memcached/scaling/vertical-scaling/memcached.md

 ### Vertical Scaling

-Here, we are going to update the resources of the standalone database to meet the desired resources after scaling.
+Here, we are going to update the resources of the database to meet the desired resources after scaling.

 #### Create MemcahedOpsRequest